abhishekbalu/quadcopter/README.md

 $ make
 ```

-## 7 - optical flow library
+## 7 - Optical Flow package
-The library should already be in the folders above however you can get it from here aswell:
+The package should already be in the folders above however you can get it from here aswell:
 <https://github.com/cvg/px-ros-pkg>
 To use it either put it in catkin/src (catkin version) or put it in ros folder (rosbuild version)
 ## 8 - NVidia drivers (optional)